Nicolas-ggd/rate-limiter/README.md

 # Rate Limiter

-This project demonstrates how to implement a rate limiter middleware in Golang using Redis.
-The middleware limits the number of requests a user can make to an API within a specified timeframe.
+This project showcases an implementation of a rate limiter middleware in Golang using Redis.
+The rate limiter restricts the number of requests a user can make to an API within a defined timeframe, helping to manage and control API usage effectively.

 ## Features
-- Configurable Limits - Set the number of requests allowed per timeframe
+- Configurable Limits - Set the maximum number of requests allowed per specified timeframe dynamically.
+- Redis Integration - Utilizes Redis for efficient storage and retrieval of rate limiting data, ensuring scalability and performance.
 - Customizable Response - Define the response when the rate limit is exceeded.

 ## Installation